 When you go into the self-fulfillment route, you lease a warehouse (if you don’t have the extra storage space on site) and hire staff to do the inventory tracking as well as the picking, packing, and shipping of items as orders come in.
 The warehouse then serves as your distribution hub where all of your order fulfillment operations are conducted.

 The inventory should always be updated and monitored; missing and/or depleted stock can cost you a lot of money of you don’t keep track of inventory carefully.
-This is why it’s imperative that you use a warehouse management software when you’re doing your fulfillment processes in-house.
+This is why it’s imperative that you use a warehouse or inventory management software when you’re doing your fulfillment processes in-house.

 In this ecommerce fulfillment model, your profit is the difference between the retail price you set and the costs associated with inventory buying, inventory storing, and order fulfillment.